Mandatory Detention: When U.S. Immigration and Customs May Hold a Noncitizen Without Bond

 • espionage, sabotage, or treason.

-Also, a very limited exception to the mandatory detention rules exists for noncitizens who are helping law enforcement authorities.
+Also, a limited exception to the mandatory detention rules exists for noncitizens who are helping law enforcement authorities.
 A noncitizen may be released from detention if necessary to provide protection to a witness to a crime, a potential witness, a person cooperating with an investigation into major criminal activity, or to protect an immediate family member of such a witness.
-This is a very rare exception that is not commonly used.
+This is a rare exception that is not commonly used.
+If you fall under this limited exception, you can be released from immigration detention if you convince the immigration judge that you will not pose a danger to the safety of other people or property and you will appear for all scheduled immigration hearings.

 What to Do If You Disagree With Your ICE Detention

 If you disagree with the finding that you are must be held in detention, either because you were released from criminal custody prior to October 8, 1998, or because you do not believe you fall under one of the grounds above, you can ask the immigration judge for what's called a "Joseph hearing."
+During this hearing, the judge will decide whether you are subject to mandatory immigration detention.
+If the judge finds that you are not, you become eligible for bond.

-When determining whether to grant a bond, and its amount, the judge will consider the risk that you will miss your immigration hearings and the potential danger to the community if you are released.
+When determining whether to grant a bond, and its amount, the immigration judge will consider the risk that you will miss your immigration hearings and the potential danger to the community if you are released.
 The decision on whether to grant a bond, and the amount, is discretionary.
 In other words, the judge will be making a decision based on subjective factors, and has the power to simply say "No." So, you should provide the judge with evidence regarding why you deserve a bond.
 Evidence can include proof of things like family ties (especially if you have family that is dependent on you or family members who are ill), employment history, and ties to the community.

 NEED IMMIGRATION HELP ?